 The department hosts the Writing Center, through which students across campus can receive assistance with their writing.
 English majors often serve as tutors in the Writing Center.
 Students in the department host an active creative writing group.
-Those students who wish to write for publication may do so in the campus newspaper, The Babbler, or the university creative journal, Exordium.
+Those students who wish to write for publication may do so in the campus newspaper, The Babbler.
 Students with distinguished records in the department are offered membership in Sigma Tau Delta, the national honor society for English.